DET v. PTE v. IELTS v. TOEFL: Which test is right for you?

 Many students find that the more convenient nature of the DET enables them to perform better.
 They can be relaxed and comfortable taking the test from home.
 They can also take the test when their brains work the best.

-Another factor that makes the DET more convenient is that you receive your results within 48 hours!
+Another factor that makes the DET more convenient is that you receive your results within 48 hours.
+(And just 24 hours if you book through Arno!)
 You don't have to spend days and weeks nervously waiting to know if you got the score that you needed like you do for the other tests.
 And if you don't get the score that you need on the DET, you can take it again right away.
 You don't have to wait for another test date.

 Many students also find the questions on the DET more approachable.
 They do not require you to memorize specific structures that the graders are looking for in order to get a high score.
 Rather, the DET does a better job testing your general English ability.
 If you can generally write and speak English well, as well as listen to it and read it well, you will do well on the DET.